 Frequently Asked Questions

-Taking online math classes here at UIS is a very accessible alternative means to getting an affordable, accredited degree from an Illinois public institution.
-The online degree program is meant for transfer students.
+Taking online math classes here at UIS is a very accessible means for anyone to get an affordable, accredited education from an Illinois public institution.
+While UIS is a four-year institution and we have some onground math majors who are freshmen, the online degree program is meant for transfer students only.

 - What are the guidelines for students who don’t have exactly 60 hours of transfer credits?

 - Which application form am I supposed to use?